nkoiv/mists/documentation/projectDescription.md

 Everything involved in the combat should implement the "Combant" interface.
 As combat Actions only affect classes implementing the Combatant, this ensures that everything in the combat is capable of dealing with damage, death, etc.

 ###Combat mechanics

 TODO: Plan and implement mechanics for how damage is calculated.
 Is there armour?
 Can mobs dodge/parry attacks?

+Currently attacks deal damage as Attack/Weapon base + Creature attribute.
+For example weapon attacks are weapons Damage stat + users Strength attribute.
+There is no armour or anything like that.

 ##Asset Libraries
 Libraries are used to store templates of game assets.
 With the exception of Graphics Library (which just houses images in various formats), each library stores a number of asset templates in a HashMap, allowing the program to create additional copies of those on demand.
 The methods "addTemplate(object)", "getTemplate(id)" and "create(id)" are the bread and butter of asset libraries.

 While templates can be added and modified on the fly (via the addTemplate() and getTemplate()), most of them are loaded from an external file.
 These files are mainly stored in YAML-format, for human readability and easy editing.
 Esoteric Softwares [YamlBeans](https://github.com/EsotericSoftware/yamlbeans) (full licence at the LICENCE.md) is used to facilitate the saving and loading of the assets.
 These files are mainly stored in /resources/libdata and /resources/mapdata, but additional assets should be loadable from an external folder (as with the music and sound effects) for modding purposes (TODO).

+It's worth noting that YAML is *extremely* nitpicky on spacing of lines, as they signal the structure of the data map.
+It's easy to break YAML by removing and adding an extra space somewhere.
+This only breaks the particular YAML object (say, a single dialogue segment or one creature), but in critical cases that can cause progression problems in the game.

 ###Graphics Library
 Graphics Library is an exception as far as game libraries are concerned.
 While individual map objects have their sprite images stored within the template-objects, generic graphics such as UI elements, lightmaps, etc are kept in a separate library.